Glimesh/broadcast-box/README.md

 ## Authentication and Logging

-To prevent random users from streaming to your server, you can set the `WEBHOOK_URL` and validate/process requests in your code.
+To prevent random users from streaming to your server, you can set either `STREAM_KEYS_FILE` or `WEBHOOK_URL`.

+The `STREAM_KEYS_FILE` must be an accessible file with one entry per line, of the form `$bearerToken:$streamKey`.
+The `$bearerToken` is what you use to broadcast, and the `$streamKey` is what viewers use to watch.
+The default unauthenticated behavior is equivalent to these two variables being equal: the secret you use to broadcast is the same as the ID you use to view.
+By changing the secret bearer token to something private, you can prevent others from broadcasting to your server and still allow anyone to view the stream using the public stream key.

+The `WEBHOOK_URL` allows you to validate/process requests in your code.
 This enables you to separate the authorization between broadcasting (whip) and watching (whep).
 So you can safely share a watch link without exposing the key used for broadcasting.
 If the request succeeds (meaning the stream key is accepted), broadcast-box redirects the stream to an url given by the external server, otherwise the streaming request is dropped.

-See [here](examples/webhook-server.go).
-For an example Webhook Server that only allows the stream `broadcastBoxRulez`
+See [here](examples/webhook-server/main.go) for an example Webhook Server that only allows the stream `broadcastBoxRulez`.
 For a more advanced example of a webhook server implementation making use of separating the key for streaming from the key for watching, see the [broadcastbox-webhookserver](https://github.com/chrisingenhaag/broadcastbox-webhookserver) repository.

 ## Network Test on Start